 Scroll Down Scroll to Top

-Inside the Making of Two Taylor 50th Anniversary Brazilian Rosewood Guitars
+Inside the History of Brazilian Rosewood Guitars

 Ed.
 Note: In celebration of Taylor’s 50th anniversary, we’ve been rolling out a diverse array of commemorative limited-edition models all year.
 Of all the releases, the most exclusive offering is a pair of Presentation Series guitars boasting backs and sides of venerable Brazilian rosewood.
 The guitars will feature an Engelmann spruce top and be sold together with a Circa 74 amplifier specially crafted with a Honduran rosewood cabinet.
 We are only making two of these guitars because these are among the last sets of Brazilian rosewood Taylor has in its tonewood reserves.
 Given the wood’s rich heritage in the acoustic guitar world, we thought this would be a good opportunity for Taylor’s Director of Sustainability, Scott Paul, to shed light on Brazilian rosewood’s historical use and what eventually led to the industry’s transition away from it.